CoSMoMVPA/CoSMoMVPA/doc/source/rhul2016_intro.rst

 +++++++++++++

     * Matlab / Octave :ref:`Advanced beginner level <matlab_experience>`.
-    * fMRI analysis `:ref:`advanced beginner level <cogneuro_experience>`.
+    * fMRI analysis :ref:`advanced beginner level <cogneuro_experience>`.
     * Working Matlab_ or Octave_ installation.
-    *  :ref:`the source code and the example data <get_code_and_example_data>`.
+    * :ref:`CoSMoMVPA source code and tutorial data <get_code_and_example_data>`.

 Goals of this course
 ++++++++++++++++++++

-    * Describe the typical MVPA approaches (correlation analysis, classification analysis, representational similarity analysis) applied to both regions of interest and across the whole brain in a *searchlight* approach.
+    * For fMRI data, describe the typical MVPA approaches (correlation analysis, classification analysis, representational similarity analysis) applied to both regions of interest and across the whole brain in a *searchlight* approach.
     * Learn how to use CoSMoMVPA to perform these analyses:
         - Understand the dataset structure to represent both the data itself (e.g. raw measurements or summary statistics) and its attributes (e.g. labels of conditions (*targets*), data acquisition run (*chunks*).
         - See how parts of the data can be selected using *slicing* and *splitting*, and combined using *stacking*.